We may earn money or products from the companies mentioned in this post.

 About Oahu, Hawaii

 Although a relatively small island there are a lot of awesome things to do in Oahu.
 You could probably spend a month exploring the island, going on daily hikes and hitting up a new beach and still not see everything.
-Luckily, when I visited Oahu, I was with my best friend who lived there, so it was like having my very own local tour guide.
-She helped plan out this awesome Oahu itinerary, so we could make the most of my short 4 days in Oahu.
-I was traveling without my husband or child (a rarity in my life), so I wanted to pack as much into my Oahu itinerary without completely exhausting myself.
-So if you are like me, you are adventurous and want to maximize your 4 days in Oahu, this itinerary might be for you.
+Luckily, when we visited Oahu, we were with my close friends who lived there, so it was like having our very own local tour guide.
+With help from a local Oahu resident, we planned this awesome Oahu itinerary, so you could make the most of a short 4 days in Oahu.

 - Sunrise hike to Makapu’u